hkalexling/Kona_bot/README.md

 ### ToDo
 - Include link to KonaChan page in tweet
-- Better reply feature
 - Auto reply direct messages
-- Set `possibly_sensitive` to be true for images with "sex" tag
 - Auto favorite tweets from specific users